Robert J Homewood

 Intelligent Games and Game Intelligence (IGGI)

-Having studied in five countries, Rob is currently undertaking a PhD at Goldsmiths, University of London where he is part of the EPSRC funded IGGI (Intelligent Games and Games Intelligence) program.
+Having studied in five countries, Robert is currently undertaking a PhD at Goldsmiths, University of London where he is part of the EPSRC funded IGGI (Intelligent Games and Games Intelligence) program.
 He also holds a Bachelor’s degree in Game Design and Production Management from the University of Abertay Dundee which included a year of studies at the George Mason University Computer Game Design Program.
 He also spent a year studying Serious Games at Masters level at the University of Skövde in Sweden (which has the longest running Serious Games program in the world).
-Rob’s professional experience includes designing educational game, working as a producer for a game development studio in Thailand and designing a gamified sharing system for a prominent photo-sharing website.
+Robert’s professional experience includes designing educational games, working as a producer for a game development studio in Thailand, and prototyping a gamified sharing system for a prominent photo-sharing website.
 Robert has an active interest in the media arts field and has exhibited his work across Europe.

 Julian Oliver's Covert Computing Book Chapter

 In: Kristensen, Lars (Ed.): Art and Game Obstruction, Chapter Julian Oli, pp. 85–90, rojal press, Gothenburg, 1st, 2016, ISBN: 978-91-982113-0-6.

 In: Kristensen, Lars (Ed.): Art and Game Obstruction, Chapter Don't Let Them Die, pp. 125–129, rojal press, Gothenburg, 1st, 2016, ISBN: 978-91-982113-0-6.